NotAShelf/notashelf.dev/README.md

   static site.
 You may serve it locally with `pnpm run dev`, or via NGINX using the production build.

-Alternatively there is a Nix package provided as `bsite`, which can be built with `nix build .`.
+Alternatively there is a Nix package provided as `site`, which can be built with `nix build .`.
 The WASM component is not exposed as its own package, but is built automatically when building the default package.

+#### Testing

+While my testing setup is still barebones, I have around 25% coverage with Vitest.
+If you are adding new scripts, then some test must accompany those scripts.
+For Astro components I do _not_ have tests yet, but they'll eventually be added. `pnpm run test` is the quickest way to run your test.
+`pnpm run test:coverage` can be used to view a coverage report.

 ## License